syncfusion-content/flutter-docs/Flutter/maps/markers.md

 ## Adding markers

-You can show markers at any position on the map by providing latitude and longitude position to the `MapMarker`, which is the widget returns from the `markerBuilder` property in the `MapShapeLayer`.
+You can show markers at any position on the map by providing latitude and longitude position to the `MapMarker`, which is the widget returns from the `MapShapeLayer.markerBuilder` property.

 The `markerBuilder` callback will be called number of times equal to the value specified in the `initialMarkersCount` property.
 The default value of the `initialMarkersCount` property is `null`.